-Progress with Local Aggregate Assessments in North East England
+Local Aggregate Assessments in North East England

-9.3 A summary of progress with the preparation of Local Aggregate Assessments in North East England is provided in Table 8.1.
+9.3 A summary of Local Aggregate Assessments in North East England is provided in Table 8.1.
 The Mineral Planning Authorities in County Durham, Northumberland and Tyne and Wear have worked together to produce a Joint Local Aggregate Assessment and the five Tees Valley authorities have also worked together to produce a Joint Local Aggregate Assessment, which are updated on an annual basis.

-Provision for aggregates in the LAAs for North East England
+Provision for aggregates in the Local Aggregates Assessments for North East England

 9.4 The provision for aggregates that is detailed in the Local Aggregate Assessments is summarised in Table 8.1 below.
-For the Mineral Planning Authorities in County Durham, Northumberland and Tyne and Wear, the suggested provision has been based on the ten year sales average with an uplift to take account of a proposed increase in house building identified in emerging and adopted Local Plans.
+For the Mineral Planning Authorities in County Durham, Northumberland and Tyne and Wear, the suggested provision has been based on the three year sales average recognising the increase in demand in recent years compared to the period from 2008 to 2013.
 In Tees Valley the level of provision is as set out in the Tees Valley Joint Minerals and Waste Core Strategy (adopted September 2011).

-Table 9.1: Local Aggregate Assessment progress and provision for aggregates supply in North East England supply in Nort th East England Sub-area Mineral LAA date LAA figure Calculation Planning Authority Crushed rock Sand and gravel method County Durham Durham County Council January 2017 3,078,000 tonnes 281,000 tonnes 10 year sales average (2006 to 2015) with uplift for proposed housing growth Northumberland Northumberland County Council Northumberland National Park Authority January 2017 1,661,000 tonnes 526,000 tonnes 10 year sales average (2006 to 2015) with uplift for proposed housing growth Tees Valley Darlington Borough Council Hartlepool Borough Council Middlesbrough Borough Council Redcar and Cleveland Borough Council Stockton on Tees Borough Council March 2016 (version submitted to North East AWP) 187,500 tonnes 175,000 tonnes Based on recommended sub-regional apportionment of the national and regional guidelines for aggregates provision (2005 to 2020) Tyne and Wear Gateshead Council Newcastle City Council North Tyneside Council South Tyneside Council Sunderland City Council January 2017 335,000 tonnes 257,000 tonnes 10 year sales average (2006 to 2015) with uplift for proposed housing growth North East England - - 5,261,500 tonnes 1,239,000 tonnes Total annual provision in LAAs in North East England
+Table 9.1: Local Aggregate Assessment progress and provision for aggregates supply in North East England

+supply in Nort supply in North East England

+Sub-area Mineral LAA date LAA figure Calculation

+Planning Crushed Sand and method

+Authority rock gravel

+County Durham Durham County Council April 2018 2,805,000 tonnes 285,000 tonnes Three year sales average

+(2014 to 2016)

+Northumberland Northumberland County Council April 2018 1,451,000 tonnes 428,000 tonnes Three year sales average

+· tornics tornics (2014 to 2016)

+Northumberland National Park

+Authority

+Tees Valley Darlington Borough Council November 2017 187,500 tonnes 175,000 tonnes Based on recommended

+l la utla na a l (version submitted to sub-regional apportionment of the national and regional guidelines for aggregates provision (2005

+Hartlepool Borough Council North East AWP)

+Middlesbrough , , , ,

+Borough Council

+Redcar and to 2020)

+Cleveland Borough Council

+Stockton on Tees

+Borough Council

+Tyne and Wear Gateshead April 2018 361,000 230,000 Three year

+Council Newcastle City tonnes tonnes sales average (2014 to 2016)

+Council (2011 to 2010)

+North Tyneside

+Council

+South Tyneside Council

+Sunderland City

+Council

+North East - - 4,804,500 1,118,000 Total annual

+England tonnes tonnes provision in LAAs in North

+East England